 Nortel, HP, Pratt & Whitney, Siemens & Silicon Graphics.

-He was the finance chair of ACM MobiCom '13, the co-chair of ACM MobiSys HotPlanet '12, the general chair of ACM MSWiM '11,
+the finance chair of ACM MobiCom '13, the co-chair of ACM MobiSys HotPlanet '12, the general chair of ACM MSWiM '11, co-chair for

 He is a Distinguished Scientist of the ACM (ACM SIGCOMM, ACM SIGMOBILE), and